Want to learn more about Treatment - treat aphids

 2. Spray the aphids with a jet of cold water

-This will dislodge the Aphids and help control numbers
+This will dislodge the aphids and help control numbers

-However, note that this may not be the best option for small or delicate plants
+Note that this may not be the best option for small or delicate plants

 3. Spray with soapy water / Neem oil spray